syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-## Set Default Style for row/column
+## Set Default Style for row or column

 It is the recommended and optimized approach to format entire row or column with same styles instead of formatting each and every cell individually.

-The following code snippet illustrates how to set default styles in a range.
+Use the following code to set default style.

 {% tabs %}
 {% highlight c# %}